sensu/sensu-docs/content/sensu-go/6.4/observability-pipeline/observe-schedule/backend.md

 2. Make sure the environment variable is named correctly.
 All environment variables that control Sensu backend configuration begin with `SENSU_BACKEND_`.

-     To rename a configuration flag you wish to specify as an environment variable, prepend `SENSU_BACKEND_`, convert dashes to underscores, and capitalize all letters.
+     To rename a configuration option you wish to specify as an environment variable, prepend `SENSU_BACKEND_`, convert dashes to underscores, and capitalize all letters.
-     For example, the environment variable for the configuration flag `api-listen-address` is `SENSU_BACKEND_API_LISTEN_ADDRESS`.
+     For example, the environment variable for the configuration option `api-listen-address` is `SENSU_BACKEND_API_LISTEN_ADDRESS`.

      For a custom environment variable, you do not have to prepend `SENSU_BACKEND`.
      For example, `TEST_VAR_1` is a valid custom environment variable name.